 To compete you need to create a niche in the world of outdoor education.
 If you are in it for the long haul, most individuals will be required to start or run a business to create that niche.
 This means you will require training and or business experience.

-The rule of thirds applies to running a survival business.
-One third of your time spent in Marketing, one third spent in Business Administration, and one third actually Teaching or preparing to teach.
+The rule of thirds applies to how you run a survival business.
+One-third of your time spent in marketing, one third spent in administering the business, and one-third teaching or preparing to teach.
 For most of us, the first two were the hardest and caused the most grief because we failed to learn them before we put up our shingle.

 The one regret I have from University is not taking more business courses.
 I took only the one required outdoor education business course.
 It was basic, covering a wide sweep of the outdoor business.
 It did not teach me how to write a viable business plan and other lifesaving business skills I was required to learn by making mistakes.

 You need skills in accounting, planning, business law, tax, sales, and marketing.
 As your business grows, you need to add employee management.
 Develop organizational and management skills as well.
 You need to quickly develop excellent money and cash flow management skills.
 Without these, you will be overwhelmed long before you ever become established.

 "If your thinking is sloppy, your business will be sloppy.

 If you are disorganized, your business will be disorganized.